top of page

 Concerning this movie adaptation of the stage musical (of the original movie!), Frank Oz called it "deceptive."
 He believed there was a thin line to be balanced, stating, "If we played it too camp, the audience wouldn't care about the characters.
 If we were too straight, we'd veer towards melodrama.
 There are no dizzying overhead crane shots.
 No irrelevant dance numbers.
 Nothing to overwhelm what is basically the simple story of a boy, a girl and a man-eating plant."

 Guest appearances are made by John Candy, Steve Martin, Bill Murray and James Belushi.
-I'm a John Candy fan, and I wish his wacky disc jockey character had been in the movie a bit longer.
+Being a John Candy fan, I wish his wacky disc jockey character had been in the movie a bit longer.
 Martin and Murray are phenomenally funny in this film!
 Martin plays a sadistic dentist, and Murray (reprising Jack Nicholson's debut role in the Corman original) is his masochistic patient.
 In this reviewer's opinion, their scenes together in Little Shop of Horrors are some of the best work either of them has produced.
 This is the only movie in which they appear together, and their chemistry is great.
 In true Murray style, much of his material is ad-libbed, which posed a continuity challenge when it came time to edit.

 When Bill Murray was offered this role, he was financially set after Ghostbusters, and had been considering retirement.
 That seems unthinkable now, with many of Murray's most popular films (Scrooged; What about Bob?; Groundhog Day) coming after Little Shop of Horrors.
 Murray would work with Frank Oz again during the production of 1991's What About Bob?.

 The medical tools in Steve Martin's dentist office also appear in The Joker's plastic surgery scene in 1989's Batman: This is because both films were made at Pinewood Studios.
-So Little Shop of Horrors has a Batman connection through these props (and by extension, Jack Nicholson); a Planes, Trains and Automobiles connection with Steve Martin and John Candy, and a Ghostbusters connection through Rick Moranis and Bill Murray!
-Mind blown.
+So Little Shop of Horrors has a Batman connection through these props (and by extension, Jack Nicholson); a Planes, Trains and Automobiles connection with Steve Martin and John Candy, and a Ghostbusters connection through Rick Moranis and Bill Murray.

 Without a doubt, the real star of Little Shop of Horrors is Audrey II, the talking and singing plant!
 This "mean, green mother from outer space" is voiced by Levi Stubbs of the Four Tops, in true '60s fashion.
 As we've learned from The Blob (1988), when something comes from outer space, it's automatically bad.